Miaoqin-Xu/ipp-exercise-components/ipp/exercises/labmodule05/README.md

 List the actions you took in implementing the Lab Module:

-1) Implemented TimeAndDateUtil.getIso8601DateFromMillis() ( guarded non-negative input) and added short docstrings to the class methods.
+1) Implemented TimeAndDateUtil.getIso8601DateFromMillis() ( guarded non-negative input) and added short docstrings to the class methods.#update

 2) Created the data containers: LocationData, WeatherInfoContainer (WindData, VisibilityData, CloudLayerData), and WeatherData; set default values and generated timestamp via TimeAndDateUtil.